USE THE LIBRARY

 How do I get a library card?

+Come to the library and get a permanent card.
 Bring an ID and proof of current residence (a mailed bill or another official document) to Orfordville Public Library.
 You will be asked to fill out a short form and then you’ll be issued a card.